Transforming Strategies

 strategy that does this.

-The thing we’re looking for is the first strategy combinator, prop_map
+The thing we’re looking for is the first strategy combinator, prop_map.

-is in scope to use it.
+We need to ensure Strategy is in scope to use it.

 // Grab `Strategy`, shorter namespace prefix, and the macros use proptest::prelude::*; fn do_stuff(v: String) { let i: u32 = v.parse().unwrap(); let s = i.to_string(); assert_eq!(s, v); } proptest! { #[test] fn test_do_stuff(v in any::<u32>().prop_map(|v| v.to_string())) { do_stuff(v); } } fn main() { test_do_stuff(); }

-creates a new strategy which transforms
+Calling prop_map on a Strategy creates a new strategy which transforms

 every generated value using the provided function.
 Proptest retains the

-and the transformed one; as a
+relationship between the original Strategy and the transformed one; as a

-result, shrinking occurs in terms of u32
+result, shrinking occurs in terms of u32, even though we’re generating a

-is also the principal way to define strategies for new types,
+prop_map is also the principal way to define strategies for new types,

 since most types are simply composed of other, simpler values.